beccadriever/presidential-candidate/README.md

 # Databasing for & Applying Analytics to a Presidential Campaign
 Code and reports about creating a database for a presidential campaign as well as performing advanced analytics on the obtained information.
+To simply read the overviews on our project and results, check out the pdf files "Databasing Write-Up" and "Analysis Write-Up".

 # Database development README:
 ## NYT Archive API